The Sun and The Moon - Chapter 19 - LiamHodsii (2024)

 The broad reaction was one of surprise, but not because she had assumed they would still want her company.
 No, they were surprised she had assumed otherwise.

 Karlach made sure her earnest amber eyes met her own.
 “Astra, it was incredibly brave of you to talk about all of this, no matter how it got brought up.
-You don’t have to be sorry for any of it, especially not for fighting back against that f*cking arsehole”.
+You don’t have to be sorry for any of it, especially not for fighting back against that fucking arsehole”.

 “What was allowed to happen to you is inexcusable, yet even with the injustices of your past you’re still one of the most courageous and noble women I’ve ever met.
 To continue at your side would be an honour.”
 Wyll added, guilt held close though projecting nothing but admiration towards her.